Things to Do at Castillo de los Tres Reyes del Morro

 About Castillo de los Tres Reyes del Morro

-Castillo de los Tres Reyes del Morro, commonly known as El Morro, is a magnificent 16th-century fortress that stands guard over Havana Bay.
-Built between 1589 and 1630 by the Spanish to protect the city from pirates and foreign invasions, this UNESCO World Heritage site represents one of the finest examples of military architecture in the Americas.
+El Castillo de los Tres Reyes del Morro, commonly known as El Morro, is a magnificent 16th-century fortress that stands guard over Havana's harbor entrance.
+Built between 1589 and 1630 by the Spanish to protect the city from pirates and foreign invaders, this UNESCO World Heritage site represents one of the finest examples of Spanish colonial military architecture in the Americas.
 The fortress's distinctive lighthouse, added in 1844, has become an iconic symbol of Havana's skyline.
-Today, El Morro serves as a maritime museum and offers visitors spectacular panoramic views of Havana's coastline and the Malecón.
-The fortress's thick limestone walls, underground tunnels, and strategic positioning demonstrate the sophisticated military engineering of the Spanish colonial period.
-Walking through its ramparts and chambers provides an immersive journey through Cuba's colonial history and the strategic importance of Havana as the key to the New World.
+Perched dramatically on a rocky promontory, El Morro offers visitors a fascinating journey through Cuba's colonial history while providing some of the most spectacular views of Havana Bay and the city's historic center.
+The fortress features massive stone walls, underground tunnels, cannon batteries, and well-preserved military quarters that transport visitors back to the golden age of Spanish colonial rule.
+Today, it houses the Maritime Museum and serves as one of Havana's most popular tourist attractions, offering insight into the strategic importance of this Caribbean stronghold.

 What to See & Do

-The iconic 25-meter lighthouse offering breathtaking 360-degree views of Havana Bay, the city skyline, and the Atlantic Ocean
+Climb the iconic 25-meter lighthouse for panoramic views of Havana Bay, the Malecón, and Old Havana's colonial architecture stretching across the water

 Maritime Museum

-Fascinating exhibits showcasing Cuba's naval history, including ship models, nautical instruments, and artifacts from the colonial period
+Explore exhibits showcasing Cuba's naval history, including ship models, navigational instruments, and artifacts from the colonial period and pirate era

 Practical Information